kevinfrei/rollercoaster/README.md

 ### TODO:

-* Do some better function and data validation
+* Do some better function and data validation.
+* Switch to the built-in canvas scaling & translation.
 * Prevent the graph from attempting to draw if the functions aren't at least calculable.
+* Get MathJax rendering working properly with asciimath formulas.
-* Add numeric labels to the graph
+* Add numeric labels to the graph.
 * Make the time be a slider instead of an unchangeable clock?
 * Make the thing prettier.
-* Make the graphing canvas fill the rest of the screen
-* Color-code the functions with the graph
+* Color-code the functions with the graph.
-* Tests.
-Tests would be good.
+* Improve the tests.
+A lot.